Holy Hour: Holy Thursday

+Papal Approval

+In his encyclical letter Miserentissimus Redemptor of 8 May 1928, Pope Pius XI mentioned Christ apparitions to Margaret Mary Alacoque and wrote about the Holy Hour, stating that "this pious exercise have been approved by the Church and have also been enriched with copious indulgences".

 Slang meaning

 In the Irish Free State and Republic of Ireland, the "holy hour" (uair bheannaithe) was the term applied to the closing of public houses between 2.30 and 3.30 p.m. on Monday to Saturday in the cities of Dublin and Cork.
-It was introduced by Minister for Justice Kevin O'Higgins in the 1920s to curb afternoon drinking by workers.
-It was removed in 1988.
-On Sundays, pubs in Cork and Dublin had to close between 2 and 4 p.m.; this restriction was not removed until 2000.
+It was introduced by Minister for Justice Kevin O'Higgins in the Intoxicating Liquor Act 1927 to curb afternoon drinking by workers.
+The law only applied to the cities of Dublin and Cork and was removed in 1988; however, public houses throughout the country remained closed from 2 pm to 4 pm on Sundays until 2000.
 Pubs often merely locked the doors, allowing those in the pubs to continue drinking during the holy hour.